 Legendary Creature — Elf Scout

 Whenever another creature enters the battlefield, its controller may draw a card if its power is greater than each other creature's power.

-, : Add X mana in any combination of colors to your mana pool, where X is the greatest power among creatures you control.
+, : Gain X mana in any combination of colours, where X is the greatest power among creatures you control.

 Selvala, Heart of the Wilds Discussion

 1 week ago

 Selvala, Heart of the Wilds would be great in your deck.

 @Tarlam Great question.
 I think a dedicated elf package would be naturally at odds with this deck's strategy.
 Tribal decks really want to be running a critical mass of synergistic creatures - usually 25-30, depending on the tribe.
 That chews through a lot of deck slots.
 A Mayael deck has a similar need for large creatures.
 Unfortunately, there's just not a lot of overlap between those two themes.
 There are currently 11 elves with 5+ power in Naya colors, and they're all pretty bad.
 When you try to split the difference, you just end up with a weak version of both strategies.